straysheep-dev/ansible-configs/install-unbound/README.md

 Have the `install-unbound/` folder in the same directory as the playbook.yml file.

-Run with: `ansible-playbook [-i inventory/inventory.ini] -b --ask-become-pass -v playbook.yml`
+Run with: `ansible-playbook [-i inventory/inventory.ini] --ask-become-pass -v playbook.yml`

 License
 -------